Plasma effects on gravitational lensing and shadow observables of a Kerr-like black hole in a dark matter halo: Shadow and Observables Analysis

 \subsection{Plasma Influence on Shadow}

-In this section, we set up celestial coordinates of the black hole shadow using Bardeen's dimensional coordinates \cite{bardeen_timelike_1973}, as also recently used in \cite{Liu:2023oab, das_study_2022, perlick_calculating_2022}.
-These coordinates are defined on a plane whose normal is perpendicular to the axis of symmetry and oriented in the same azimuthal angle $\phi$ as the observer, and can be expressed as follows
+In this section, we set up celestial coordinates of the black hole shadow using Bardeen's dimensional celestial coordinates $\alpha$ and $\beta$ \cite{bardeen_timelike_1973}, as also recently used in \cite{Saha:2018zas, Liu:2023oab, das_study_2022, perlick_calculating_2022}.
+The celestial coordinate $\alpha$ represents the apparent perpendicular distance of the shadow boundary from the axis of black hole rotation.
+The coordinate $\beta$ represents the apparent perpendicular distance of the shadow boundary from its projection in the black hole's equatorial plane.
+For an observer at infinity, they are defined as